haskelladdict/sconcho/sconcho/doc/manual.rst

 Copy and Pasting a Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can copy and paste any rectangular collection of cells by selecting
+You can copy and paste any rectangular shaped selection on your chart.
-them first and then copying them via
-**Right Mouse Click -> Copy Selection**.
-The cells copied in this fashion
-can then be pasted via **Right Mouse Click -> Paste Selection** as
-often as needed.

-**Note:** Before selecting cells for copying make sure no knitting
-symbol is currently active.
-Otherwise, sconcho will insert it into
+To copy, select a rectangular region and then
+**Edit -> Copy Rectangular Selection** (or **Ctrl+C** hotkey).
+Next, you can
+paste this selection into your chart.
+To do so either

+  1) Select the region on the canvas you would like to paste into and then
+  **Edit -> Paste Regular Selection** (or **Ctrl-V** hotkey).
+This
+  region has to be same size or a multiple of (both row and column wise)
-the selection.
-In any case, if this happens to you, you can always undo
+  the original copied selection.
+In the latter case, sconcho will paste the
-this action.

-Pasting will insert the most recently copied rectangular selection such
+  respective number of copies.
+E.g. if you paste a 3x4 block into a 6x12
+  selection you get 6 copies of your original.

+  2) Right click on the canvas and in the pop-up menu select
+  **Paste Rectangular Selection**.
+Sconcho will try to paste a single
-that the grid cell under the mouse pointer will be at the upper left
+  copy of your selection such that the cell you clicked on will become the
-hand corner.
-When pasting, the target area has to fit the copied selection
-exactly, i.e., pasting can not leave cells half filled.
-If pasting is not
-possible at the requested location, the *Paste Selection* option is grayed
-out.
+  upper left hand corner.
+This may fail if there is not enough space or
+  due to the layout (e.g. you can not paste partially over a stitch, such as
+  half of a 2 stitch cable).

 **Note:** Presently, only rectangular selections can be copied and pasted.
-If the current selection is not rectangular or consists of multiple
-disconnected pieces it can not be copied and the *Copy Selection* option
-is grayed out.